 Emerging technologies like voice UI (VUI), virtual reality (VR), augmented reality (AR), and artificial intelligence (AI) are characterized by novelty, growth rate, and impact on human life.
 With so many new inventions, it is imperative for design practices to quickly transform their process to adapt to these new technologies.

-Meanwhile, it’s hard not to notice the fast development of AI and machine learning.
 The significant evolution of smart assistants, such as Apple’s Siri, makes it clear that AI will power the next generation of digital devices.
-In a not so distant future, artificial intelligence will be able to predict and solve key problems for us, even before they’re evident for us users.
+In a not so distant future, artificial intelligence will be able to predict and solve key problems for us, even before they’re evident for users.

 Even the most advanced technologies are nothing without great design.
-Experience design plays a vital role in the successful creation and adoption of emerging tech; at the same time, emerging technologies are really the next great frontier for user experience.
-Many common design language decisions and heuristics related to emerging technology are yet to be well-defined.
+Experience design plays a vital role in the successful creation and adoption of emerging tech; at the same time, emerging technologies are the next great frontier for user experience.
+Many common design language decisions and heuristics related to emerging technology are yet to be clearly defined.

 Now is an excellent opportunity for designers to use the knowledge they have about prototyping to build engaging and innovative user experiences with new tech.